chaimain/asgardpy/docs/source/overview.rst

 Analysis Steps
 --------------

-The configuration-based pipeline separates the Gammapy-based High-Level Analysis into serialized intermediate steps.
+The configuration-based package separates the Gammapy-based High-Level Analysis into serialized intermediate steps.
 Check :doc:`_api_docs/base_base` for more details.
 The steps are: